 If the taxi prices are a little too high for you, then the bus could be an option.
 Three public bus lines run in Tamarindo, connecting to some of the beaches throughout Guanacaste.

-A lot of people choose to rent a car whilst visiting Costa Rica as the public transport can be confusing and convoluted.
+A lot of people choose to rent a car whilst visiting Costa Rica because the public transport can be confusing and convoluted.

 Renting a car also makes getting to and from Tamarindo easier.
 A lot of the car rental locations are from the nearby airport, Liberia.
 It may be worth keeping this in mind and planning ahead.
 Car prices from Liberia can be as cheap as $11 per day.

 Now that you’ve finished reading this guide, you’re almost ready for your adventure in Tamarindo.
 The next step is to create your personalised itinerary with our top picks of things to do in Tamarindo.
 Simply choose your favourite activities and places to visit, and you’re all set to make lasting memories in Tamarindo.